-If you want to do smaller embroidery or embroider clothes get a 4inch/10cm hoop, too.
+If you want to do smaller embroidery or embroider clothes get a 4inch/10 cm hoop, too.
 On Etsy, you can find a huge variety of embroidery hoops.

-Here is an article explaining all the different kinds of embroidery hoops and how to use them.
+There is a lot I could tell you about embroidery hoops.
+In fact, here is an article explaining all the different kinds of embroidery hoops and how to use them.

-Scissors for embroidery
+Scissors for hand embroidery